How central bank digital currencies (CBDCs) can enhance cross-border payments

 The survey results reveal that emerging markets and developing economies (EMDEs) view the risks of cross-border CBDC use as more significant than advanced economies (AEs).
 EMDEs expressed strong concerns about issues like undesirable FX rate volatility and the use of foreign CBDCs leading to tax avoidance and loss of domestic oversight, while AEs showed more moderate concern.
 Both groups, however, consider risks such as cyber threats, AML-CFT compliance, and payment system redundancy to be highly important.
 Notably, the use of a jurisdiction’s CBDC abroad is less of a concern for AEs compared to EMDEs, highlighting the differing risk perceptions between these economies.

-However, as a counter to the risks, PXP Financial Founder and CEO Kamran Hedrjri notes that the transparency and traceability inherent in CBDCs can help mitigate some of these risks, particularly by improving regulators’ ability to monitor money laundering and tax evasion.
+However, as a counter to the risks, PXP Financial Founder and CEO Kamran Hedjri notes that the transparency and traceability inherent in CBDCs can help mitigate some of these risks, particularly by improving regulators’ ability to monitor money laundering and tax evasion.
 He also mentioned that the reduced time and fewer intermediaries in CBDC transactions could help alleviate exchange rate risks.
-While Hedrjri acknowledges the challenges and risks involved, he believes that with proper design and implementation, the benefits of CBDCs could outweigh the risks.
+While Hedjri acknowledges the challenges and risks involved, he believes that with proper design and implementation, the benefits of CBDCs could outweigh the risks.

 Steps for payment leaders